-You will be reimbursed the replacement costs of clothes and personal hygiene items, up to the benefit maximum ($1,000) if, during a trip, your luggage is checked onto a common carrier, and is then lost, stolen or damaged.
+You will be reimbursed the replacement costs of clothes and personal hygiene items, up to the benefit maximum ($1,000), if your luggage is checked onto a common carrier, and is then lost, stolen or damaged during a trip.
 Replacement costs are calculated on the basis of the depreciated standard for the specific personal item claimed and its average usable period.

 You must file a formal claim with the airline and provide ACE INA Insurance with copies of all claim forms and any proof of reimbursement by the common carrier for the lost, stolen or damaged luggage.

 Benefits for lost baggage will be in excess of any amount paid by the carrier responsible for the loss and subject to the benefit maximum shown.

 The company will reimburse you the reasonable cost, up to the benefit maximum ($1,000), for replacement of any personal property that is lost or totally destroyed while on your trip.
 Replacement costs are calculated on the basis of the depreciated standard for the specific item claimed and its average usable period.
 You must demonstrate that you have taken reasonable precautions for the safety and security of your property.
 The insurer requires certification by a police or security authority in an incident report.